grgcmz/eth-data-analysis/README.md

 ### 3.1 Installing PostgreSQL

 ### 3.2 Creating the Temporary Schema
 Ethereum ETL needs a specific Database Schema to work properly.
 By running the file etl_schema.sql in a postgreSQL database, the correct schema for the etl process will be set up.
-You just need to know the database name,